-Not far from the most popular beaches in Guanacaste are two spectacular under the radar beach areas: Playa Real and Bahia de los Piratas.
+Not far from the most popular beaches in Guanacaste is a spectacular under the radar beach: Playa Real.
 We love visiting these beaches when we feel like going on an adventure and escaping the crowds.

 If you rented a 4×4 and want to explore Guanacaste, you have to visit this area.
 Read our guide for more information!